1995parham-learning/cloud-roadmap/README.md

 ## Difficulty

-- a: Basic, concept (a 1st year CS student can learn )
+- A: Basic, concept (a 1st year CS student can learn)
-- b: Intermediate (a fresh CS graduate can learn)
+- B: Intermediate (a fresh CS graduate can learn)
-- c: Advanced topic
+- C: Advanced topic
-- d: Expert
+- D: Expert

 ## Courses